fau-advanced-separations/CADET-Process/README.md

 ## Note
 This software is work in progress and being actively developed.
 Breaking changes and extensive restructuring may occur in any commit and release.
-If you encounter problems of have questions, feel free to ask for support in the **CADET-Forum**:https://forum.cadet-web.de Please report any bugs that you find [here](https://github.com/fau-advanced-separations/CADET-Process/issues).
+If you encounter problems or if you have questions, feel free to ask for support in the [**CADET-Forum**](https://forum.cadet-web.de).
+Please report any bugs that you find [here](https://github.com/fau-advanced-separations/CADET-Process/issues).
 Pull requests on [GitHub](https://github.com/fau-advanced-separations/CADET-Process) are also welcome.